-The ICHEG collection of game systems includes examples of every major home video game console manufactured since 1972; dozens of personal computers, both desktop and portable; more than 200 different handheld electronic game systems; and hundreds of children’s toys that incorporate elements of electronic game play.
+The ICHEG collection of game systems includes the major home video game console manufactured since 1972 and a broad range of consoles from other regions; dozens of personal computers, both desktop and portable; more than 200 different handheld electronic game systems; and hundreds of children’s toys that incorporate elements of electronic game play.

 See also “Happy Birthday Home Video Games.”